pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.7.0 =
+* New "Use Mobile User Agent" option to use a mobile user agent for the conversion.

 = 2.6.2 =
 * Minor fix - the hyperlinks to the Pdfcrowd API documentation have been updated.